SPECTER: An Instrument Concept for CMB Spectral Distortion Measurements with Enhanced Sensitivity: Instrument Configuration Optimization

 For the detector count optimization, we perform a grid-search computation over the possible number of detectors for each band.
 Since the number of computations increases rapidly with the number of bands or the grid dimension, it is time-prohibitive to perform a fully exhaustive search --- varying each of the bands for every value of detector counts in a feasible range simultaneously --- even for just the 16-band configurations.
 Thus, we instead perform a series of coarser grid computations and narrow down to a possible configuration that achieves the desired SNR$_{\mu}$, while minimizing the cost.

-In our first set of detector count calculations, we vary the number of detectors for bands in groups of 4 (i.e., 16 bands are split into 4 groups and each group has the same number of detectors), allowing each frequency group to vary the number of detectors between 1-100 with 50 values each (i.e., a grid of $50^{4}$ calculations).
+In our first set of detector count calculations, we vary the number of detectors for bands in groups of 4 (i.e., 16 bands are split into 4 groups and each group has the same number of detectors), allowing each frequency group to vary the number of detectors between 2-200 for HEMT amplifiers (lowest group of 4 bands) and 1-100 for bolometers with 50 values each (i.e., a grid of $50^{4}$ calculations).
 This initial calculation is motivated by multichroic technology --- feedhorn pixels can be shared between neighboring bands.
 This is physically motivated since some neighboring bands may realistically share the same feedhorn on the instrument and allows us to perform faster evaluations by grouping bands into pairs or groups and thus reducing the size of the grid dimensions.
-From this test, we find that the configuration that extends to 1 GHz is able to achieve a $5\sigma$ measurement with the lowest-frequency bands having of order $\sim 10$ detectors, while the configuration that starts with 2 GHz requires several tens of detectors at low frequencies.
-For example, in these initial grid computations, we find that SNR$_{\mu}$ for the configuration that starts with 2 GHz can only reach SNR$_{\mu}$ = 2.5 while maintaining the same area as the configuration that goes down to 1 GHz, and the overall cost is roughly 4 times larger for a $5\sigma$ detection.
-Since we can only realistically use $<10$ detectors per band at the lowest frequencies due to their size, we choose to take the 1-2000 GHz configuration as our optimized choice.
-The exact band edges and central frequencies are listed in Table~\ref{tab:fid_setup} in Columns 1 and 2, respectively.
-Their instantaneous per-detector noise in temperature units is listed in Column 3.
+From this test, we find that the configuration that extends to 1 GHz is able to achieve a $5\sigma$ measurement with the lowest-frequency bands having of order $\sim 30$ detectors.
+As a comparison, if we perform the initial grid computations for the configuration that starts with 2 GHz, we find that SNR$_{\mu}$ can only reach SNR$_{\mu}$ = 2.4, while maintaining the same area as the configuration that goes down to 1 GHz and achieves $\sim5\sigma$.